Engagement Sessions: What to wear, how to prepare, and where to shoot!

 Plan to arrive 10-15 minutes early to be sure shooting begins on time.
 Traffic and parking can be unpredictable!
 I recommend booking parking on SpotHero or a similar app in advance if there isn’t much street parking near our session location.

 Let me know if you plan to bring props, champagne, or pets so I can be mindful when planning your session.
+If bringing a pet, I recommend having a friend come along to take care of them after their close-up.

 I believe in wearing what makes you happy!
 It could be a gown, a cobalt suit, a vintage dress, or a T-shirt and jeans.
 That said, I recommend avoiding busy patterns and any large wording/bold graphics as they can be distracting in a photograph.
 Anything too close to your skin tone can often wash you out, so be mindful of that as well!
 If you’re shooting with a partner, it is best to plan looks that complement each other vs focusing on matching outfits.